Join our Virtual Open House on Aug 14 | 7PM EST

 Please see here for more information or contact an Admissions Advisor if you have further questions.

-Most participants in the MEd in Adult Learning program are aged 30 to 45 years old and have significant professional experience in training and teaching of adult learners in a wide variety of workplace contexts.
-A small average class size of 20 students fosters participation and teamwork.
+Most participants in the MEd in Adult Education program are aged 30 to 45 years old and have significant professional experience in training and teaching of adult learners in a wide variety of workplace contexts.
+A small average class size of 18 students fosters participation and teamwork.

 Yorkville University is a degree-granting institution in New Brunswick, Canada, and offers online and on-campus courses across the country.
 Yorkville University has been approved to offer the Master of Education degree by the Government of New Brunswick.